bahdcoder/mailkiwi/readme.md

 # DMARC

 1. This [open source github repository](https://github.com/andreialecu/dmarc-report-parser/) contains an open source parser and sample fixtures for testing and building a dmarc digest

+2. Before sending the email out using our outbound infrastructure, first we must check to see that DKIM, SPF and DMARC are all correctly configured for the team (sender).
+If not, we add these emails back to the queue for sending at a later date.
+The automatic DMARC / DKIM and SPF checking is done by the core api, and will handle alerting the customer if anything is wrong.
+It will also update Redis to mark the sender as ready to continue sending, so that when next the emails in the queue are processed by Haraka, they will be sent out.